vinstic-myshell/myshell-doc-en/faq/token-economy.md

 #### When will the Token be issued?

-We will conduct IDO in the first half of 2023.
+In the first half of 2023, we will conduct an IDO.